braze-inc/growth-shares-lambda-events-purchases-import/README.md

 #### 2. Deploy the Lambda function

 Navigate to the Lambda service in the AWS console.
-Create a new function by pressing the **Create function** button in the upper right corner.
+Create a new function by pressing the `Create function` button in the upper right corner.
 Provide a name for the function such as _brazeObjectImporter_, choose **Python 3.9** runtime and create the function.

 From [releases](https://github.com/braze-inc/growth-shares-lambda-events-purchases-import/releases), download the latest packaged `.zip` function and import it into Lambda by clicking `Upload from` under the Code tab and selecting the downloaded archive.

 It is time to configure the importer.

 In the Lambda function, navigate to the Configuration tab.
-From there click on the role.
+Under Permissions, click on the role.
 <kbd><img src="./images/role.png"></kbd>

 ##### IAM